cartesi/honeypot/README.md

 docker compose down -v
 ```

 Notice that when running locally, the chain used is [Hardhat](https://hardhat.org/).
-Due to a [bug](https://github.com/NomicFoundation/hardhat/issues/2053) in thi chain, it is nromal to see the following warning at the logs.
+Due to a [bug](https://github.com/NomicFoundation/hardhat/issues/2053) in this chain, it is normal to see the following warning in the logs.
 Do not bother, it is not a problem.

 ```shell
 WARN background_process: eth_block_history::block_subscriber: `listen_and_broadcast` error `New block subscriber timeout: timed out`, retrying subscription